Kim Roberts

 is the editor of Beltway

-Poetry Quarterly.
-The author of two books of poetry, The
+The author of three books of poetry, Animal Magnetism (Pearl Editions), The

 Kimnama (Vrzhu Press) and The

-Wishbone Galaxy (WWPH), individual poems of hers are also included in numerous
+Wishbone Galaxy (WWPH), individual poems of hers are also included in over

 .......Roberts